 9. Invest in discard-price Gold in-form cards, then profit later

 For instance, shortly after TOTW 2 came out I purchased Emile Smith-Rowe’s in-form card, rated 81, for 10,000 coins on open bid.
-A fortnight later his value had already ascended to 12,750, and it’s likely to escalate to 18-20K by December – almost doubling my investment, should I choose to sell.
+A fortnight later his value had already ascended to 12,750, escalating again to 15,000 by mid-December.

 As a general rule I stash TOTW purchases in my club for a month, then list for at least 14,000 BIN – sometimes much more, depending on comparative prices for the same card.

 10. Quickly flip silver cards if you need swifter coins